Burning Seed 2025 date choices

 Given this, we had to go through a process of elimination to secure a date that would provide us with the most favourable conditions for a safe burn.

-The process had to be informed and supported by:
+That process was informed and supported by:

-1 - Historical meteorological data sets local weather patterns informed by ecological experts, fuel loads informed by fire experts and future outlooks on climatic events such as La Nina, El Nino and Indian Ocean Dipole.
+1 - Historical meteorological data sets local weather patterns informed by ecological experts, fuel loads informed by fire experts and future outlooks on climatic events such as La Nina, El Niño and Indian Ocean Dipole.

 2 - Forestry NSW and RFS as the local fire authorities